 If you’re familiar with BTS’s music, “Life Goes On” is both a perfect and unlikely candidate for their biggest Korean song yet.
 In an interview, the group’s leader, RM, described the track as “really calm, almost contemplative,” adding, “It might even come off as bland next to ‘Dynamite.’”
 Unlike many of BTS’s hit singles, the song has no compulsively danceable beat, no maximalist production, no intricate choreography.
 Its gentle, stripped-down melody is memorable, like a tune you’ve heard somewhere before.
 “Life Goes On” is full of longing for a different time, aching for human connection.
 This emotional register—nostalgic, vulnerable, melancholy yet optimistic—pervades BTS’s work and captures the core of their appeal to millions of fans around the world.
 That tone is most apparent in 2017’s “Spring Day,” arguably the group’s best song and one that holds particular meaning for South Korean listeners.
 But nearly every BTS song seeks, in some way, to assure the listener: You are not alone.

 Indeed, “Life Goes On” attempts to commiserate without getting consumed by grief.
-“One day, the world stopped / Without any prior warning,” Jungkook sings in a honey-toned voice edged with exhaustion.
-“On a street with footsteps since erased, / Here I am, fallen on the ground,” Jimin continues, rising to a desperate falsetto.
-In his rap verse, RM paints a vivid image of trying to outrun a rain cloud before admitting his helplessness: “I must merely be human.”
+“One day, the world stopped / Without any prior warning,” Jungkook sings in a voice edged with exhaustion.
+“On a street with footsteps since erased, / Here I am, fallen on the ground,” Jimin continues, rising to a falsetto.
+In his rap verse, RM paints an image of trying to outrun a rain cloud before admitting his helplessness: “I must merely be human.”
 The members each add their own texture to the song, creating a sense of togetherness out of individual alienation.
 “Here, hold my hand / Let’s fly to that future,” Jungkook and Jin sing together before the chorus erupts: “Like an echo in a forest / The day will surely return / As if nothing happened / Yeah life goes on … like this again.”

 If “Life Goes On” received airplay, non-Korean-speaking audiences would, of course, not understand most of the lyrics.
 But the aural warmth of the vocal harmonies, combined with the English refrains (“Life goes on” and “I remember”), make it the sort of healing track that could resonate with many listeners in a difficult year.
 (Alicia Keys seemed to agree, posting a short, all-English cover of the song over Thanksgiving weekend that went viral.)